Editorial Style Guide | Abbreviation

 American College Test

-A.D. appears before the year; note small caps.
+A.D. appears before the year; use small caps for print pieces.

 The Battle of Hastings took place in A.D.
 1066.